This note gives an overview of postal services in the UK. It discusses current regulation, market trends and consumer problems.Jump to full report >>

 Section 4 sets out trends in the UK letters market.
 UK letter volumes have been in decline since the mid-2000s.

-Section 5 describes recent trends in stamp prices.
+Section 5 describes trends in stamp prices.
 Ofcom granted Royal Mail price flexibility over stamp prices in 2012.
-Since then the price of a 1st Class Stamp has risen substantially.
-A 1st Class Stamp is priced at 65p as of April 2017, 67% higher than the face value of a stamp in 2010.
+Soon after, the price of 1st class stamp rose substantially.
+A 1st class stamp is now 67p.

 Section 6 sets out trends in the UK parcels market.
 The UK parcels market is currently going through a period of strong growth.
 This growth has coincided in increasing competition.
-Poor quality of service and parcel surcharges in Scotland and Northern Ireland have caused consumer groups concern in recent years.
+Parcel surcharges in Scotland and Northern Ireland have caused consumer groups concern in recent years.

 Section 7 explains the recent performance of Royal Mail.
-Royal Mail have increased profits after tax rapidly over the last five years.
-Reporting profits after tax of £438million in 2016/17, £218million more than in 2012/13, an increase of 99%.
+Royal Mail’s profits after tax have increased slightly over the last couple of years and were £454 million in 2017/18.

 Commons Briefing papers SN06763